Record Types

 subtrees : List (Tree A)

-It is possible to pattern match on inductive records, but not on coinductive ones.
+It is possible to pattern match and recurse on an inductive record if it has η-equality:

 record HereditaryList : Set where